yeowh03/Trainees-Attendance/README.md

 **Status**: This tab generates the daily status report.

 **MC**: Reflects the total medical leave duration (MC) of recruits.

+**LD**: Reflects the total light duty duration (LD) of recruits.
-Supervisors can use this information to identify individuals requiring additional attention and follow-up.
+Supervisors can use information of both MC and LD to identify individuals requiring additional attention and follow-up.